 Absolutely not.
 Such harassment is never justifiable. ~ The Hypocrisy of Feminist Outrage

 Now we arrive at the crux of the matter.
-Feminists attempt to shut down the discussion anytime someone suggests the way women dress is relevant by hurling accusations of “victim blaming” or “slut shaming.”
-Any man who persists in this line of discussion is likely to be deemed a “rape apologist.”
+Feminists attempt to shut down discussion.
+Anytime someone suggests the way women dress is relevant, they hurl accusations.
+Daring to disagree is “victim blaming” or “slut shaming.”
+Any man who persists is a “rape apologist.”

 …the author’s point also plays into the dangerous myth that Muslim women who abide by “modest” dress codes don’t really experience sexual violence at the same rate that “less modest” women do...